dward2/BME547/Assignments/ECG_Analysis/README.md

   recognize that it is missing, log an error to the log file, and skip to the next data pair.
 (See [test_data\README.md](test_data/README.md) for more details.)
-  + If the file contains a voltage reading outside of the normal range of +/- 300 mv, add a `warning` entry to the log file indicating the name of the test file and that voltages exceeded the normal range.
+  + If the file contains a voltage reading outside the normal range of +/- 300 mv, add a `warning` entry to the log file indicating the name of the test file and that voltages exceeded the normal range.
 This should only be done once per file (in other words, do not log every single voltage